Republican Josh Hawley Called Out For Kicking His Feet Up, Not Paying Attention During Impeachment Trial

 Republican Josh Hawley is coming under fire after he was seen kicking up his feet and seemingly not paying attention during the impeachment trial of Donald Trump.

-The Missouri Republican has long been criticized for his support of Trump’s unfounded claims of fraud in the election and for joining efforts to cut the impeachment trial short by declaring it unconstitutional.
+The Missouri lawmaker has long been criticized for his support of Trump's claims of fraud in the election and for joining efforts to cut the impeachment trial short by declaring it unconstitutional.
 When those efforts failed and arguments moved forward, Hawley reportedly spent Wednesday proceedings sitting in the upper gallery and kicking up his feet as he read through unrelated materials.

-As the Independent reported, he was spotted with his legs crossed and feet propped up on a chair in front of him at various times during arguments on Tuesday, which included graphic presentations of the violence that took place on January 6 and the attacks against police officers.
+As the Independent reported, he was spotted with his legs crossed and feet propped up on a chair in front of him at various times during arguments on Tuesday, which included graphic presentations of the chaos that took place on January 6 and the attacks against police officers.

-The reports drew some criticism, especially among those on the left who had targeted Hawley for his vocal support of Trump’s unfounded allegations of fraud.
+The reports drew some criticism, especially among those on the left who had targeted Hawley for his vocal support of Trump's allegations of fraud.
 Hawley was one of a handful of Republicans who voted against certifying the results of the election, doing so even after the attack on the Capitol.

 But the Missouri Republican contended that he was not zoning out during the trial, saying in an interview that he was going to a place where he could see the impeachment managers better.